-It’s been said that the hardest part of selling a house is getting people to the house.
+If you're selling for sale by owner (FSBO), the hardest part of selling a house can be getting people into to the house.
 This is especially true today, because the overwhelming majority of prospective buyers are searching online for new homes rather than hitting the streets in search of “For Sale” signs.
-If your tally of showings has you down in the dumps or if you want to be prepared to succeed when you list, here are four ways to ramp up your results.

 The truth is that if you don’t have high-quality photos taken of your home, you’re taking a risk that it will be lost in the crowd online.
 Smartphone photos may be perfect for showing to friends, but they just don’t cut it when you’re looking for a buyer.